| |

 Pro Tips

-Use the coarsest shredding option: Using the coarsest option on your vegetable shredder will be faster and will shred the zucchini into bigger pieces, which is what we want.
+Use the coarsest grating option: Using the coarsest option on your vegetable grater will grate the zucchini into bigger pieces, which is what we want here.

 Recipe FAQs